-- Will supply required documentation to the college. - Apply for their course fee funding through the DAS. - A college representative will visit the workplace to complete a Health & Safety check. - Sign training contracts on the DAS as required. - Review and sign documents sent to them via the eSignUp platform.
+- Will supply required documentation to the college. - Apply for their course fee funding through the DAS. - Sign training contracts on the DAS as required. - Review and sign documents sent to them via the eSignUp platform.

-4 - On program

-This is the main section of the apprenticeship, apprentices will work towards demonstrating the Knowledge, Skills and Behaviours (KSB's) as set out in the apprenticeship standard by building a portfolio of evidence.
+4 - On program This is the main section of the apprenticeship, apprentices will work towards demonstrating the Knowledge, Skills and Behaviours (KSB's) as set out in the apprenticeship standard by building a portfolio of evidence.
 The employer will offer support and learning opportunities to their apprentice throughout.
 The college Instructor Mentor will guide the apprentice and employer through the apprenticeship.

-5 - Gateway

-The college and the employer representative (mentor or manager) will review the knowledge, skills and behaviours (KSB's) that the apprentices has demonstrated in their portfolio of evidence to ensure they have met the minimum standards required to sit their End Point Assessment (EPA).
+5 - Gateway The college and the employer representative (mentor or manager) will review the knowledge, skills and behaviours (KSB's) that the apprentices has demonstrated in their portfolio of evidence to ensure they have met the minimum standards required to sit their End Point Assessment (EPA).
 The apprentice must have also achieved the required Maths & English qualifications before they can attempt their EPA.

-6 - End Point Assessment (EPA)

-The end point assessment is designed to test and allow the apprentice to demonstrate they have, and can apply, the skills, knowledge and behaviours learned throughout their apprenticeship.
+6 - End Point Assessment (EPA) The end point assessment is designed to test and allow the apprentice to demonstrate they have, and can apply, the skills, knowledge and behaviours learned throughout their apprenticeship.
 The synoptic EPA has become a core feature of new apprenticeship standards because it assesses the apprentice's performance across the whole standard rather than for individual tasks.

-There are a range of assessment methods including:
+There are a range of assessment methods including practical exam, interview/professional discussion, project, written tests, multiple-choice tests or presentation or 'pitch'.

-- practical exam

-- interview

-- project

-- written tests

-- multiple-choice tests

-- presentation or 'pitch'

 Apprentices will complete a minimum of 2 different assessment methods, the methods used will be the most appropriate to their apprenticeship, there is the opportunity for mock assessments to prepare for the final end point assessment.
 Apprentices are graded pass, merit or distinction, the criteria to achieve each grade will be clearly communicated to apprentices throughout their apprenticeship.
 Apprentices will need to achieve at least a pass in all assessment methods to be graded an overall pass.

-7 - Achievement and progression

-After passing their EPA apprentices are issued with completion certificates and offered information on progression opportunities, these could include a level 3, higher or degree apprenticeship alongside employment, most apprenticeship employers offer permanent positions to completing apprentices and sometimes promotions as well.
+7 - Achievement and progression After passing their EPA apprentices are issued with completion certificates and offered information on progression opportunities, these could include a level 3, higher or degree apprenticeship alongside employment, most apprenticeship employers offer permanent positions to completing apprentices and sometimes promotions as well.